 These podcasts focus on LGBT issues, and are part of a series produced by the UB School of Social Work.

-UB faculty that can provide expert opinions and analysis on LGBT topics in the news.
+UB faculty that can provide expert opinions and analysis on LGBTQ+ issues and topics in the news.

 This UB Libraries collection covers the LGBT clubs and community at UB in the 70’s, during which the first LGB club was founded on campus, and into the 80’s, and 90’s.